 We want to make sure this guide is really helpful to you.
-Please leave feedback to help us improve!
+Leave feedback to help us improve!

-The gibberish hack automatically creates many pages with non-sensical sentences filled with keywords on your site.
+The gibberish hack automatically creates many pages with nonsensical sentences filled with keywords on your site.
 These are pages that you didn't create, but have URLs that might be compelling for users to click.
 Hackers do this so the hacked pages show up in Google Search.
-Then, if people try to visit these pages, they'll be redirected to an unrelated page, like a porn site.
+Then, if people try to visit these pages, they'll be redirected to an unrelated page.
 Hackers make money when people visit these unrelated pages.
 Here are some examples of the type of files you might see on a site affected by the gibberish hack:

 Sometimes they appear in a folder composed of random characters and use different languages:

-Typically, when you click a link to a hacked page you will either be redirected to another site, or you will see a page full of gibberish content.
-However, you might also see a message suggesting that the page does not exist (for example, a 404 error).
+Typically, when you click a link to a hacked page, you'll either be redirected to another site, or see a page full of gibberish content.
+However, you might also see a message suggesting that the page doesn't exist (for example, a 404 error).
 Don't be fooled!
 Hackers will try to trick you into thinking the page is gone or fixed when it's still hacked.
 They do this by cloaking content.
-Check for cloaking by entering your site's URLs in the Inspect URL tool tool.
-The Fetch as Google tool allows you to see the underlying hidden content.
+Check for cloaking by entering your site's URLs in the URL Inspection tool.
+The Fetch as Google tool lets you see the underlying hidden content.

 If you see these issues, your site has most likely been affected by this type of hack.